Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 1. Business partnerships and collaborations: In the context of business partnerships and collaborations, ratified contracts are often used to formalize agreements reached during negotiations or discussions between parties.

-For example, when representatives of two companies negotiate terms for a joint venture or collaboration, the resulting agreement may need to be ratified by the respective boards of directors or authorized representatives before becoming legally binding.
+For example, when representatives of two companies negotiate terms for a joint venture or collaboration, the resulting agreement may need to be ratified by the respective boards of directors, final contract manager, or authorized representatives before becoming legally binding.

 Ratified contracts help ensure that all parties are in agreement and committed to the terms of the partnership or collaboration, minimizing the risk of misunderstandings or disputes.